 Telemedicine doctors diagnose your illness based on your symptoms and medical history.
 COVID-19 and the flu are both epidemic in nature, which makes it reasonable for doctors to diagnose and treat patients who:

-if the patient lives with someone who has tested positive.
+- live with someone who has tested positive.

 In other words, you don’t need a positive test for COVID-19 or the flu to receive treatment via telemedicine.